Robert Munro, 1st Baron Alness: Legal and political career

 Munro was admitted to the Scottish Bar as an Advocate in 1893.
 He was a Counsel to the Board of Inland Revenue and became a King's Counsel in 1910.
 At this point he lived at 15 Heriot Row: a huge Georgian townhouse in the centre of Edinburgh.

 In the January 1910 general election he was elected as a Liberal Member of Parliament for Wick Burghs, holding the seat until its abolition for the 1918 election.
 He was then returned to the House of Commons as MP for the new Roxburgh and Selkirk constituency, holding the seat until 1922.

 In 1913 Munro was sworn of the Privy Council and appointed Lord Advocate by H. H. Asquith.
 When David Lloyd George became Prime Minister in December 1916, Munro entered the cabinet as Secretary for Scotland, a post he held until the end of the coalition government in October 1922.
+In 1921 Munro was involved in forming the governments Ireland policy, which led to the Anglo-Irish Treaty.
+Munro advised that a moderate approach be used: "Our policy commands the assent of the civilized world outside Ireland, therefore we must beware of forfeiting the confidence of the world or abating it...a breakoff now is unthinkable.
+The alternative is too awful to contemplate.
+It means a bloody war."

 The latter year he was appointed to the bench as Lord Justice Clerk and President of Second Division of the Court of Session, taking the judicial title Lord Alness.
 He was appointed an honorary bencher of Lincoln's Inn in 1924.

 Following his retirement from the bench in 1933, he was raised to the peerage as Baron Alness, of Alness in the County of Ross and Cromarty, on 27 June 1934.
 He returned to political office in May 1940 when Winston Churchill appointed him a Lord-in-waiting (government whip) in the newly formed war coalition, sitting as a Liberal National.
 He retained this post (as one of few non-Conservatives) in Churchill's brief 1945 caretaker government.
 In 1946 he was invested as a Knight Grand Cross of the Order of the British Empire.

 Lord Alness was also a Deputy Lieutenant of Edinburgh.